joshuaju/COYOTE/README.md

     python coyote.py ./timeseries.csv ./features.csv

-will read timeseries (as created by RHINO) and transform them to features.
+will read timeseries (as created by https://github.com/Ionman64/PHANTOM) and transform them to features.

 ## COYOTE cluster